jsegitz/shim-review/ISSUE_TEMPLATE.md

 Full version: grub2-2.02-0.86.el7_8

 ###### If your SHIM launches any other components, please provide further details on what is launched
-N/A. Only grub2 is launched.
+grub2 and fwupdate can be launched

 ###### How do the launched components prevent execution of unauthenticated code?
 GRUB and kernel are patched to enforce Secure Boot.
 Older signature has been blacklisted.